Garfield Akers: Later years and death

 In the 1940s, Akers and Callicott ended their musical work together, and Akers moved to Memphis, where he lived as a neighbor of Robert Wilkins and worked in a flour mill.
 He may have been married to Emma Horton, the mother of Big Walter Horton.
 With the latter, Nate Armstrong, Little Buddy Doyle, and Robert Lockwood Jr. he often played weekends on Beale Street and performed around Memphis in juke joints.
 Armstrong also reports that Akers was playing an electric guitar at the time.
 There are conflicting accounts about the date of his death, most often giving the year 1959, but "The Mississippi Writers and Musicians Project" gives 1958.
-However, research on a death certificate between 1955 and 1964 failed.
+However, research on death certificates dated between 1955 and 1964 failed.
 Nate Armstrong reported that he had died as early as 1953 or 1954 after an illness of about six months, but this is not confirmed either.

-Only a few years after his death, in 1962, the compilation "Really!
-The Country Blues 1927-1933" included both parts of Akers' "Cottonfield Blues".
+Only a few years after his death, in 1962, the compilation Really!
+The Country Blues 1927-1933 included both parts of Akers' "Cottonfield Blues".

 Work

 Akers' well-known work includes four tracks recorded by himself and another track recorded by Joe Calicott.
-All the pieces are played fast and stomping for the time, clearly foreshadowing rhythm and blues as well as rock 'n' roll.
+All the pieces are played fast and stomping for the time, clearly foreshadowing rhythm and blues as well as rock and roll.
 Akers had a high-pitched voice, his howling, tremolo style of singing modeled after Ed Newsome.
 Robert Wilkins reported that the distinctive and, for the time, very unusual rhythm was not necessarily invented by Akers himself, however, but had already been played by two brothers named Byrd in the Hernando area between 1915 and 1920.
-In the mid-1920s Akers must have adapted the rhythm, but it is not clear how exactly he came up with it.
-Similar rhythms do not reappear in the blues until later, with Joe McCoy's Look Who's Coming Down The Road, recorded in 1935 but not released until 1940, and Robert Wilkins' Get Away Blues.
+In the mid-1920s, Akers must have adapted the rhythm, but it is not clear how exactly he came up with it.
+Similar rhythms do not reappear in the blues until later, with Joe McCoy's "Look Who's Coming Down The Road", recorded in 1935 but not released until 1940, and Robert Wilkins' "Get Away Blues".

-The two-part Cottonfield Blues is a blues piece for two guitars and vocals in what from today's perspective is a very traditional blues scheme.
+The two-part "Cottonfield Blues" is a blues piece for two guitars and vocals in what, from today's perspective, is a very traditional blues scheme.
 While the rhythm guitar plays in eighth notes, without any special emphasis or a ternary shuffle rather boring, the lead guitar's motif of only four notes, which always starts on the second or fifth eighth note and is downward, creates a counter-rhythm so that the actual heavy times are shifted.
 This leads to irritation when listening, since the harmony changes do not seem to match the meter changes, especially since the vocals are also rhythmically related to the "correct" meter.
-This and the very bluesy vocal line, which heavily veils the blue notes in intonation and thus distances itself harmonically from the guitars, creates an effect aimed at making the singing, i.e. the singer or narrator, seem left alone, thus heightening the dramaturgy of the textual content (about a man has been abandoned by his lover).
+This and the bluesy vocal line, which heavily veils the blue notes in intonation and thus distances itself harmonically from the guitars, creates an effect aimed at making the singing, i.e. the singer or narrator, seem left alone, thus heightening the dramaturgy of the textual content (about a man has been abandoned by his lover).